Ernst Gideon von Laudon: Later career

 After the peace, therefore, when Daun became the virtual commander-in-chief of the army, Laudon fell into the background.
 Offers were made, by Frederick the Great amongst others, to induce Laudon to transfer his services elsewhere.
 Laudon did not entertain these proposals, although negotiations went on for some years, and on Lacy succeeding Daun as president of the Council of War, Laudon was made inspector-general of infantry.
-Dissensions, however, continued between Laudon and Lacy, and on the accession of Joseph II, who was intimate with his rival, Laudon retired to his estate near Kutná Hora.
+Dissensions, however, continued between Laudon and Lacy, and on the accession of Joseph II, who was intimate with his rival, Laudon retired to his estate Bečváry near Kutná Hora.

 Maria Theresa and Kaunitz caused him, however, to be made commander-in-chief in Bohemia and Moravia in 1769.
 This post he held for three years, and at the end of this time, contemplating retirement from the service, he settled again on his estate.
 Maria Theresa once more persuaded him to remain in the army, and, as his estate had diminished in value owing to agrarian troubles in Bohemia, she repurchased it from him, in 1776, on generous terms.
 Laudon then settled at Hadersdorf near Vienna, and shortly afterwards was made a field-marshal.
 Of this Carlyle (Frederick the Great) records that when Frederick the Great met Laudon in 1776 he deliberately addressed him in the emperor's presence as "Herr Feldmarschall", but the hint was not taken until February 1778.

 In 1778 came the War of the Bavarian Succession.
 Joseph and Lacy were now reconciled to Laudon and Laudon and Lacy commanded the two armies in the field.
 On this occasion, however, Laudon seems to have in a measure fallen below his reputation, while Lacy, who was opposed to Frederick's own army, earned new laurels.

 For two years after this Laudon lived quietly at Hadersdorf.
 A new war, with Turkey, broke out in 1787.
 The generals charged with prosecuting this war did badly, and Laudon was called for the last time into the field.
 Though old and broken in health, he was commander-in-chief in fact as well as in name, and in 1789 he won a last brilliant success by capturing Belgrade in three weeks.
+He served the position of military governorship of Habsburg Serbia from his capture of Belgrade until his death while cooperating with the resistance fighters of Koča Anđelković.

 He died within the year, at Nový Jičín (Neu-Titschein) in Moravia, still on duty.
 His last appointment was that of commander-in-chief of the armed forces of Austria, which had been created for him by the new emperor Leopold.
 Laudon was buried in the grounds of Hadersdorf.
-Eight years before his death the emperor Joseph had caused a marble bust of this great soldier to be placed in the chamber of the council of war.
+Eight years before his death the emperor Joseph had erected a marble bust of Laudon in the chamber of the council of war.

 His nephew Johann Ludwig Alexius von Loudon (1762–1822) fought in the Revolutionary and Napoleonic Wars with credit, and rose to the rank of Feldmarschall-Leutnant.